MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/Get-SmbServerCertificateMapping.md

 ```

 ### -Flags
-Specifies if Named Pipes are enabled for SMB over QUIC.
+Specifies if `NamedPipes` are enabled for SMB over QUIC.
 The acceptable values for this parameter are:

-- **None** Remove all flags
+- `None` Remove all flags
-- **NamedPipes** Enable use of named pipes in SMB over QUIC connections for this mapping (off by default, overrides value of RestrictNamedPipeAccessOverQuic)
+- `AllowNamedPipe` Enable use of named pipes in SMB over QUIC connections for this mapping (off by default, overrides value of RestrictNamedPipeAccessOverQuic)
-- **DefaultCert** Not used
+- `DefaultCert` Not used

 ```yaml
 Type: Flags[]